-Want to submit a CD for consideration of airplay on Radio K?
+Want to submit a release for consideration of airplay on Radio K?

 A majority of the CDs we receive each day comes to us from the various national promotion companies (AAM, Terrorbird, The Syndicate, Team Clermont, and Pirate!, just to name a few) that deal with sending out CDs to CMJ-affiliated stations.
 We do also receive a handful of CDs each day from independent artists — here are a few tips we've accumulated after handling and hearing tons of them.

 Think you would be a good fit?